mohammad-fahad/developer-portfolio/README.md

 1. Set your `devUsername` in the `utils/data.js` file to your dev.to username.
 2. The application will automatically fetch your latest blog posts and display them in the **BLOG** section.
-3. Ensure your blogs are publicly visible on dev.to, and the application will fetch them using the dev.to API.
+3. Ensure your blogs are publicly visible on dev.to, and the application will fetch them using the dev.to the API.

 ---